flavorly/inertia-flash/README.md

     |--------------------------------------------------------------------------
     |
     | Here you may configure the keys that should be persisted on the session,
-    | even if they are empty they will be mapped to their primitives configured here.
+    | even if they are empty they will be mapped to their values configured here.
     |
     */